rajderks/loud-electron/README.md

 #### Linux

 Although the **LOUD_Client** is primarily to be used on the Windows OS, Linux should be able to update the mod using this client.
-Feel free to hang in our Discord of it doesn't, as there is no way for myself to test this right now.
+Feel free to hang in our Discord if it doesn't, as there is no way for myself to test this right now.

 ## Contributing